-esent legal or constructive obligation that has arisen as a result of past events and for ble estimate can be made.
+We recognise provisions when it is probable that an outflow of economic benefits will be required to settle a present legal or constructive obligation that has arisen as a result of past events and for which a reliable estimate can be made.
 The provision is measured at its current present value.

-Description Customer remediation We are committed to doing the right thing but occasionally we identify issues that have caused detriment as a result of our actions.
+Provision Description Customer remediation We are committed to doing the right thing but occasionally we identify issues that have caused detriment as a result of our actions.
 Where we have to refund costs to customers we provide for this at the point the obligation arises.
 The amounts recognised include any associated interest due.
 Dilapidations Dilapidations provisions are recognised in regard to certain properties we lease.
 The majority of our stores and offices have an automatic right to renewal at the end of the lease under the provisions of the Landlord and Tenant Act 1954.
 Where this is the case we do not provide for restorations on these sites since we have no intention of vacating at the end of the lease term.
 For sites that are outside the Landlord and Tenant Act 1954, or sites within the Landlord and Tenant Act 1954 where we think there is a chance we will vacate a site at the end of its lease, a provision is made for dilapidations.
 The provision is made in line with the underlying obligations contained within the lease.
 Legal and regulatory Provisions are made relating to the outcome of legal cases and regulatory investigations based on our best estimate of settlement following consultation with our lawyers and advisors.
 The inclusion of a provision does not constitute any admission of wrongdoing or legal liability.
 Details of individual cases are provided where these are material to our financial statements and disclosure would not be prejudicial to the outcome of the case.
 Onerous contracts Onerous contract provisions are recognised when the unavoidable costs of meeting the obligations under the contract exceed the economic benefits we expect to be received under it.
-The provision is recognised as the net cost of exiting from the contract, which is the lower of the cost of fulfilling it and any compensation or penalties arising from failure to fulfill it.
+The provision is recognised as the net cost of exiting from the contract, which is the lower of the cost of fulfilling it and any compensation or penalties arising from failure to fulfil it.
 Restructuring Restructuring provisions are recognised at the point we have developed a detailed formal plan and we have raised a valid expectation that it will be implemented.
 This is typically at the point the plan is announced to affected colleagues.
 Other provisions Other provisions consist of other sundry amounts that are provided for in the ordinary course of our business.

 2024

 Restructuring £'million Customer remediation £'million Dilapidations £'million Onerous contracts £'million Legal and regulatory £'million Other provisions £'million Total £'million

-1 January 2024 15 3 1 2 2 23
+1 January 2024 15 3 1 2 - 2 23

-Additions 8 3 11
+Additions 8 - - 3 - - 11

-Released (1) (2) (3)
+Released (1) (2) - - - - (3)

-Utilised (20) (20)
+Utilised (20) - - - - - (20)

-31 December 2024 2 1 1 5 2 11
+31 December 2024 2 1 1 5 - 2 11

 2023

 Customer remediation £'million Dilapidations £'million Legal and regulatory £'million Onerous contracts £'million Restructuring £'million Other provisions £'million Total £'million

-1 January 2023 1 1 2 3 7
+1 January 2023 1 1 - 2 3 7

-Additions 2 - - - 15 - 17
+Additions 2 - - - 15 17

-Released (1) (1)
+Released - - - - - (1) (1)

-Utilised
+Utilised - - - - - -

-31 December 2023 3 1 2 15 2 23
+31 December 2023 3 1 - 2 15 2 23